A guide to what each tag means on the product page.

 It also gives an opportunity to adjust the insole without cutting apart the shoes.

 This applies to Joya footwear only.
 Their products are separated into two main categories: Motion and Emotion.
-Within these categories are sub-categories, which inform us about the type of sole that they have: Air, Curve, Senso, and Wave.
+Within these categories are sub-categories, which inform us about the type of sole that they have: Active, Curve, Senso, and Wave.

 For more information on what each of these are designed to do, please see the brand page.

 A neutral sole means that there are no added supports inside the sole that will change the shape of your foot.